Yoyo-su/NC-DataEng-Project-Terrific-Totes/README.md

 ## 📊 The Data

-The primary data source for the project is a database called `totesys` which is meant to simulate the back-end data of a commercial application.
+The primary data source for the project is a database called `totesys`, our client's back-end operational OLTP database.
 Data is inserted and updated into this database several times a day.

 The data is remodelled into three overlapping star schemas.
 You can find the ERDs for these star schemas: